Advertising for medicines: the keys to obtaining a visa in France

 The control exercised by the French Health Authorities over advertising for medicinal products is probably one of the most demanding.
 Any advertising for a medicine is therefore subject to control and authorization by the ANSM*.
 Since 2012, this authorization system has been entirely based on an a priori process, i.e. the distribution of an advertisement can only start once the precious visa has been granted.
 In the absence of a visa, the distribution of an advertisement may lead to criminal and financial penalties.

-– medicinal products not subject to compulsory medical prescription, non-reimbursable and not including in their marketing authorization a ban on advertising due to a risk to public health, in particular when the medicinal product is not suitable for use without medical supervision;
+• Medicinal products not subject to compulsory medical prescription, non-reimbursable and not including in their marketing authorization a ban on advertising due to a risk to public health, in particular when the medicinal product is not suitable for use without medical supervision;

-smoking cessation products.
+• Smoking cessation products.

 It should also be noted that control of advertising is also exercised a priori for certain categories of medical devices presenting a significant risk to human health, the list of which is defined by a ministerial order.
+As with medicinal products, advertising for these devices is therefore subject to prior authorization in accordance with the French Public Health Code.

 An Immutable Authorization Schedule

-Outside of these periods called the deposit slot, it is forbidden to apply for a visa.
+Outside of these periods called the “deposit slot”, it is forbidden to apply for a visa.
 Only medicinal products that have been subject to an advertising ban during a reassessment of the benefit/risk ratio can derogate from this principle, and be the subject of a visa application outside the determined periods.

 The dematerialization of applying